 First, a disclaimer

-We’ve published a couple of articles about Google’s page experience update — coming in May 2021 —, so you can start here if you need more background information:
+We’ve published a couple of articles about Google’s page experience update — rolled out in September 2021 —, so you can start here if you need more background information:

 - Page experience: a new Google ranking factor